prateek-kaushik/my-doggo/README.md

 This app uses Apis from thedogapi.com.
 So for this app to function fully, you need to visit this website, sign up and insert your api key in the class ApiClient.java.

-The app is written in both Kotlin and Java.
+The app is written in mostly in Java and some in Kotlin.

 It also includes few test cases written using Roboelectric that are again very basic in nature.